r-Techsupport/rTS_Wiki/docs/disks/data-recovery/testdisk.md

     ![Opening Testdisk from the applications menu](/assets/testdisk/testdisk0.png)

-2. In the terminal type "Testdisk" to start the application.
+2. In the terminal type "testdisk" to start the application.
 Use the arrow keys to select and hit Enter on "No Log"

     ![Launching Testdisk in terminal](/assets/testdisk/testdisk1.png)